gonzalo-sosa-rolon/html5-mobile-database/README.md

 But take a look to the class DAO if you want to understand how the lib is working or if you want to implement the lib with another database (localStore, IndexedDB).

-## Creating your model using WebSQL implementation
+## Creating your model using the WebSQL implementation

 Let start creating our first example.
 We are going to create an Employee DAO using the WebSQLDAO.